-Walking is a lot more dangerous than it looks in – the state suffers one of the highest pedestrian accident rates in the United States with over 9,000 injuries per year.
+Walking is a lot more dangerous than it looks in – Florida suffers one of the highest pedestrian accident rates in the United States with over 9,000 injuries per year.
 In fact, pedestrians are injured every single day right here in Palm Beach County.
 The most common reasons for pedestrian accidents caused by a motorist are failure to yield, texting while driving, drunken driving, and turning into a busy crosswalk.

-In as well as elsewhere, property owners and tenants are required to exert a reasonable effort to ensure the safety of visitors to their premises, including retail customers, social guests, and sometimes even trespassers.
+In Florida, as well as elsewhere, property owners and tenants are required to exert a reasonable effort to ensure the safety of visitors to their premises, including retail customers, social guests, and sometimes even trespassers.
 Just any type of injury accident can create liability under premises liability if the owner or tenant failed to remedy or warn of certain dangerous conditions.
 In some cases, a tenant can even sue a landlord for the wrongful conduct of another tenant.

 Slip and Fall Accidents

 Slip and fall accident lawsuits are common in courts.
 These kinds of injuries, moreover, are often long-term or even permanent, especially if the victim is elderly.
 Slip and fall accidents can occur for many different reasons – icy steps, missing guardrails, slippery floors (leading to occasional “banana peel lawsuits”), uneven pavement, and potholes are just a few of the defective conditions that can result in liability.
 Since proving liability can be complicated in many cases, the services of a top-tier personal injury lawyer can be invaluable.

 An automobile or a motorcycle is no match for an 18-wheeler rig or even a medium-sized truck.
 In the wake of thousands of Palm Beach County truck accidents per year, Delray Beach sees its share of truck accident lawsuits.
 The same primary causes show up again and again – distracted driving, driver fatigue, tailgating, hydroplaning, and jackknifing are among the most common.
 You can sometimes sue both the driver and the trucking company.